scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/index.rst

 The PCA Shutoff App
 *******************
-Running on a medical application platform (**MAP**), the *PCA Shutoff Application* configures an interoperable system of medical devices to ensure that the system's patient controlled analgesia (PCA) infusion pump *cannot* deliver an overdose of narcotic.
+Running on a medical application platform (**MAP**), the *PCA Shutoff Application* specifies an interoperable system of medical devices to ensure that the system's patient controlled analgesia (PCA) infusion pump will not deliver an overdose of narcotic.
 Should the system's monitoring devices detect inappropriate physiological responses in the patient under treatment, the **app** will shut the PCA pump down, thereby preventing further delivery of